wolfrage76/AntiBlueCheckmark/README.md

 That's it!
 Now you shouldn't see Verified accounts with under 10K followers.
 I will work on adding an Option to set your own follower limit.

+@IFHYA on paypal if you'd like to donate for a cup of coffee :)